bravegrumpy/merther/src/misunderstood/chapters/02_Hungry.md

 Before training, Arthur stopped at his chambers to change.
 After removing his tunic and before removing his trousers, Arthur heard a knock.

-&ldquo;Come in, &rdquo; Arthur responded to the knock, knowing that he had requested some food to energize him for training.
+&ldquo;Come in,&rdquo; Arthur responded to the knock, knowing that he had requested some food to energize him for training.
 This was part of his normal routine, although it did bother him that Merlin had not walked in.

 In walked a servant Arthur had not noticed before.
 She was tall for a servant, only about a head shorter than Arthur.
-Her curly, auburn locks were tied back with a hemp ribbon, with wisps framing the front of her face.
+Curly, auburn locks were tied back with a hemp ribbon, with wisps framing the front of her face.
 Her features were long and elegant, although there seemed to be a scar from her left eyebrow down to the middle of her cheek.
 Her face was now tinted pink, as she was not accustomed to seeing a shirtless king.

-While her servant&rsquo;s dress fit loosely, Arthur figured she was quite pretty. &ldquo;You may place the tray over the table,&rdquo;Arthur requested, indicating the surface on which he wanted his food.
+While her servant&rsquo;s dress fit loosely, Arthur figured she was quite pretty. &ldquo;You may place the tray over the table,&rdquo; Arthur requested, indicating the surface on which he wanted his food.

 This may have been due to his extreme arousal, but Arthur could not ignore the way the servant&rsquo;s hips swayed as she glided across the room.
 Arthur followed behind her, trapping her against the table when she got there.
 For just a moment, he allowed himself to brush erection against her.